scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 It is possible to set the type per port, like `80:http;443,8443:https`.
 NB: depending on the type, some other annotations are required, see below.

+### `service.beta.kubernetes.io/scw-loadbalancer-zone`
+This is the annotation to select the zone to create the load balancer in.
+The default is the first zone of the cluster's region.

 ### `service.beta.kubernetes.io/scw-loadbalancer-health-check-delay`
 This is the annotation to set the time between two consecutive health checks.
 The default value is `5s`.
 The duration are go's time.Duration (ex: `1s`, `2m`, `4h`, ...).